cobragroup/cocoabox/GUI_UserManual.md

 Computes the selected functional or effective connectivity measure.

+Parameters:
+- **Connectivity measure**: Pearson correlation (default), partial Pearson correlation, Spearman correlation, mutual information, Granger causality

 *Note: Clicking on "Compute" repeatedly will overwrite previous results, allowing you to try various connectivity measures.*

 #### Visualisation (optional)

 **Options**:
 - first matrix (default) - connectivity matrix of the first realisation (subject)
-- number of matrices + Matrices count - specify the number of matrices to be visualised.
+- number of matrices + **Matrices count** - specify the number of matrices to be visualised.
 Entering "10", for example, will visualise the connectivity matrices of the first and last 5 realisations (subjects).
-- selected matrices + Matrices - enter the indices of connectivity matrices to be visualised (as comma-separated lists, numeric ranges, or a combination of the two).
+- selected matrices + **Matrices** - enter the indices of connectivity matrices to be visualised (as comma-separated lists, numeric ranges, or a combination of the two).

 *Note: If you are working with a subset of the original data, the indices to be visualised refer to the subset, not to the original data (i.e. the subset to be visualised is a subset of the subset).*